-- Asynchronous event-driven IO: Node.js follows an event-driven mechanism that does asynchronous I/O operations.
+- Asynchronous event-driven I/O: Node.js follows an event-driven mechanism that supports asynchronous I/O operations.
 This simply means that on receiving a request, Node.js executes that request parallelly with other requests, without interrupting their operations.

-- Fast: Node.js is comparatively faster than other scripting languages.
-It works on the v8 engine, the one used by google chrome itself.
-Node.js is single-threaded which means it does not block any other operations.
-Thus all the operations get executed in no time.
+- Fast: Node.js is fast as it works on the V8 engine that is used by Google Chrome.
+Moreover, Node.js is single-threaded, which means it does not block any other operations.
+Thus, all the operations get executed in no time.

-- Highly Scalable: Node.js works on single-threaded loop events which allows it to support thousands of other existing operations, which makes it a highly scalable language.
+- Highly Scalable: Node.js works on single-threaded loop events that allow it to support thousands of other existing operations, which makes it highly scalable.